Bruce Thornton (defensive lineman): St. Louis Cardinals

 On September 7, 1982, he was claimed off waivers by the St. Louis Cardinals.
 He was placed on the injured reserve list on August 30, 1983, before being released on October 4.

-Chicago Blitz (USFL)
+Chicago Blitz

 On November 22, 1983, he was signed by the Chicago Blitz of the United States Football League.
 On March 28, 1984, he was traded to the Denver Gold in exchange for linebacker Bob Knapton and an undisclosed 1985 draft choice.

-Denver Gold (USFL)
+Denver Gold

 In 1985, he led the Denver Gold in sacks with 12.5 (third in the league) and received All-League honors.

 Personal life

 His son Kalen Thornton also played for the Dallas Cowboys.